KatyaSenior/Twoitter/README.md

 🎯 Use Clerk.com to set up user signup and login.
 ACHEIVED.

 🎯 Use the Clerk userId to associate posts with a user.
+ACHEIVED.

 🎯 Enable each user to create a profile associated with their userId, and a form to input their biography and location data, etc. with a URL similar to /user/[userId].

-🎯 Enable users to create posts associated with the userId, and display those posts on the user's profile page
+🎯 Enable users to create posts associated with the userId, and display those posts on the user's profile page.

 🎯 Show a 404 error if a user profile doesn't exist